-8. RELATED PARTY TRANSACTIONS
+10. RELATED PARTY TRANSACTIONS

-The Conference charged the Foundation approximately \$34,483 and \$37,022 for the years ended December 31, 2022 and 2021, respectively, for office rental and other operating expenses incurred by the Conference on behalf of the Foundation.
+The Conference charged the Foundation approximately \$11,074 for the year ended December 31, 2023 for operating expenses incurred by the Conference on behalf of the Foundation.

-9. CONTRIBUTED RESOURCES AND SERVICES
+11. CONTRIBUTED RESOURCES AND SERVICES

 Unpaid volunteers have made significant contributions of their time on behalf of the Foundation.
 The value of this contributed time and other contributed resources is not reflected in these financial statements since they do not meet the criteria established for recording contributions in the financial statements.